sodadata/soda-core/docs/documentation/tests.md

 tests:
   - row_count > 0
 ```
 However, where a test must determine whether or not data is valid, you must add a fourth element, a **column configuration key** to define what qualifies as valid.
-You define a column configuration key before the test that will use the definition of "valid".
+In the scan YAML file, you define a column configuration key before the test that will use the definition of "valid".

 In the example below, the user defined the `valid_format` as `date_eu` or dd/mm/yyyy format.
 The metric `invalid_percentage` refers to the `valid_format` configuration key to determine if the data in the column is valid.
 To see a list of all available column configuration keys, see [Column Metrics]({% link documentation/sql_metrics.md %}#column-metrics).